quasarframework/quasar/docs/src/pages/options/app-internationalization.md

 ```

 ::: warning
-If you use i18n setLocale method (`this.$q.lang.setLocale()`), this will not be reflected by Quasar's getLocale above.
-The reason for this is that `getLocale()` will always return the *users* locale (based on browser settings), i18n on the other hand will set its own internal locale used to determine which language file to use.
-If you would like to see which langauge has been set using `setLocale()` you can use `this.$q.lang.isoName`
+If you use Quasar's set method (`this.$q.lang.set()`), this will not be reflected by Quasar's getLocale above.
+The reason for this is that `getLocale()` will always return the *users* locale (based on browser settings).
+The `set()` method refers to Quasars internal locale setting which is used to determine which language file to use.
+If you would like to see which langauge has been set using `set()` you can use `this.$q.lang.isoName`
 :::